Man hurls Molotov cocktail, chemical at officers after running red light in Brooklyn

 When cops in Brooklyn stopped a car this AM for running a red light, the driver threw a chemical at our officer before speeding off.
 Stopped again, the driver threw a lit Molotov cocktail at cops & fled before crashing.
 The man was arrested & more Molotov cocktails were recovered pic.twitter.com/gQPrADEKJI— NYPD NEWS (@NYPDnews) April 17, 2021

+Police released shocking body camera footage that shows the moment the driver, who claims he doesn't have an ID, went completely our of control.

-According to authorities, police then pulled behind the car and the driver threw a Molotov cocktail at the patrol car which bounced off the vehicle.
+According to authorities, a chase ensued, and cops pulled behind the car.
+The driver then threw a Molotov cocktail at the patrol car which bounced off the vehicle.

 MORE NEWS: Man from Ohio with semi-automatic rifle inside Times Square subway station arrested, charged